jundalisay/sp/content/en/superphysics/principles/chapter-06e.md

 - avoid assocation with the scam theory of relativity of Einstein

 Relationality explains how everything in Existence is connected to each other spatially indirectly, but directly through the aether which bypasses space and time.

-This is because the connection of everything is from the aethereal wave-nature of everythig.
+This is because the connection of everything is from the aethereal wave-nature of everything.

 The ratio sign signifies this connection.